lina-haidar/Image-Gradient-with-Python/README.md

 <br />

 ## Image Gradient
 The derivative of a function measures the rate of change of the function with respect to its independent variable.
-It is also referred to like the slop of the function.
+It is also referred to as the slop of the function.
 Functions can be continuous or discrete.
 A digital image is an example of 2D discrete functions.

 ### One Dimentional Funtions
 A 1D image can be seen as a row of some pixels, such as the following: